hujiecpp/VisualFeatureTranslation/README.md

 |R-SPoC    |86.57     |62.36     |76.75    |

 # 2. Feature Translation
+We translate different types of features and test them in this section.

+The code with details can be found in: [./Translation/](https://github.com/hujiecpp/VisualFeatureTranslation/tree/master/Translation)

 ## 2.1 Evaluation
 ### 2.1.1 Datasets
 Datasets for evaluating the translation results: